fsr/python-lessons/_exercises/being-a-server.md

 ---
-Title: The other side - Being a Server
+title: The other side - Being a Server
 ---

 ### Write a gci script